model-bakers/model_bakery/README.rst

 Model Bakery: Smart fixtures for better tests
 =============================================

-*Model-bakery* offers you a smart way to create fixtures for testing in Django.
+*Model Bakery* offers you a smart way to create fixtures for testing in Django.

 With a simple and powerful API you can create many objects with a single line of code.

+Model Bakery is a rename of the legacy [Model Mommy project](https://pypi.org/project/model_mommy/).

 .. image:: https://travis-ci.org/berinhard/model_bakery.svg?branch=master
     :target: https://travis-ci.org/berinhard/model_bakery